 In our previous post in this series, we discussed the dramatic rise of greenwashing discussion across the mainstream and social media in recent years.
 Now we’re going to dig into the details of our media analysis to understand how the greenwashing discussion has evolved.
-To do this, we analysed related keywords and phrases across mainstream and social media data over a one-year period (Nov 2021 – Oct 2022).
+To do this, we analyzed related keywords and phrases across mainstream and social media data over a one-year period (Nov 2021 – Oct 2022).
 Here’s what we found…

 Mainstream news doesn’t always drive social media discussion